University Staff Council

 ARTICLE I: MISSION STATEMENT

-The University of Wisconsin System Administration (UWSA) University Staff Council (Council) endeavors to promote communication among all UWSA University Staff and to be an active participant in the governance of and in the policy development for UWSA.
+The University of Wisconsin System Administration (UWSA) University Staff Council (Council) endeavors to promote communication among all UWSA University Staff and University Staff system-wide, and to be an active participant in the governance of and in the policy development for UWSA.
 The Council will also promote professional development opportunities for University Staff.

 ARTICLE II: ROLES AND RESPONSIBILITIES